 - How much is funded by the diversity supplement for each level?

 The answer to these questions (unfortunately) is that it depends on many factors—the costs depend on things like the number of hours worked, the pay rate, the job title, etc., all of which varies substantially at each of the career stages/levels you listed.
-Likewise, the amount funded by a diversity supplement will vary substantially, based on the NIH Institute, the career stage, the amount of available funds, etc. My main experience is with applying to NIGMS for a diversity supplement to cover a Junior Specialist, step 1.
-In that case, the costs are approximately $60-65k/year and the diversity supplement funds approximately $50k/year.
+Likewise, the amount funded by a diversity supplement will vary substantially, based on the NIH Institute, the career stage, the amount of available funds, etc. In our experience, a diversity supplement to cover a Junior Specialist, step 1 provides approximately $50k/year.

-How to pay the part of the trainee’s salary the the DS does not cover
+How to pay the part of the trainee’s salary the DS does not cover:

 How long does the application process take?